Akbar7554/Automotive-client/README.md

 - add product button has some input field and add button. here user field all the valid information and click the button. user create cart. user can update information by clicking update route. update route has some field information. user can update all information.

+Live Link Of this Project vercel :  https://automotive-authentication.web.app/